-Frankie Lemmon School is a 5-Star, NAEYC accredited child development center that welcomes children ages 3-5 with and without disabilities.
-Our school provides inclusive classrooms and experiences offering all children a sense of belonging, friendships, and an opportunity to reach their full potential.
+Frankie Lemmon School & Developmental Center is a NAEYC accredited, 5-star child development center that welcomes children ages 2 to 6 of all abilities.
+Our school offers inclusive classrooms and experiences providing every child a sense of belonging and an opportunity to reach their full potential.

 OUR MISSION is to educate and celebrate children